Horse Supplement Science:

 In recent months, there have been widespread reports of Salmonella infestation, particularly in dog treats.
 Grand Meadows has a strict microbiological testing program in place where batch samples are submitted prior to shipment to our facility.
 In the event of a positive test result, we have not had to quarantine product at our facility with the associated risk of cross contamination.

-Starting in 2000, the Florida Department of Agriculture, responding to complaints from consumers, started a program of random testing of products to see if they matched label claim.
+Starting in 2000, the FDACS or Florida Department of Agriculture and Consumer Services, responding to complaints from consumers, started a program of random testing of products to see if they matched label claim.
 We have letters from the Florida Department of Agriculture that prove Grand Meadows products matched claims exactly fifteen years in a row.

 International Expansion & Audits